Interpreting The Insight 2023 Sales KPI Report - Kellblog

 - Pipeline coverage.
 While technically speaking I don’t view pipeline coverage as a sales productivity metric, it’s an important metric and I’m glad they benchmarked it.
 In my experience 2.5 to 3.0x coverage is sufficient and when I see numbers above 3x, I get worried about several things (e.g., cleaniness, win rate, sales accountability, and if marketing is being proactively thrown under the bus).
 These numbers thus concern me, but sadly do not surprise me.

 - Pipeline conversion rate.
 This is notionally the inverse of pipeline coverage if both are measured for the same time period.
 I do track them independently because, in enteprise, starting pipeline is mix of opportunities created in the past 1-4 quarters, and the eventual (cohort-based) close rate is not the same as the week-3 current-quarter conversion rate.
 The glaring inconsistency here, speaking on behalf of CMOs everywhere, is this: sales saying they want 4.0x coverage on a pipeline that closes at 44% is buying a 1.75x insurance policy on the number.
-I get that we all want cushion, but cushion is expensive and such heavy cushion puts the monkey on the back of the pipeline sources (e.g., marketing, SDR, partners, and to a lesser extent, sales itself).
-Think: if we drown sales in pipeline, then we can’t miss the number.
+I get that we all like cushion, but it’s expensive and such heavy cushion puts the monkey on the back of the pipeline sources (e.g., marketing, SDR, partners, and to a lesser extent, sales itself).
+Think: if we drown sales in pipeline, then we can’t miss the number!
 Math: if you close 44% of it, you need 2.3x coverage, not 4.0x.

 Go-To-Market Sales Motion Definitions (Slide 6)

 Holy cow.
 We’re only on slide six.
-Thanks for reading thus far and have no fear, it’s largely downhill from here — the Insight center of excellence pitch starts on slide 12, so we have only six slides to go.
+Thanks for reading this far and have no fear, it’s largely downhill from here — the Insight center of excellence pitch starts on slide 12, so we have only six slides to go.

 I think slide six is superfluous and confusing.